Priors leading to well-behaved Coulomb and Riesz gases versus zeroth-order phase transitions -- a potential-theoretic

 where $S_{0}$ denotes the support of $\mu_{0}.$ Its upper semi-continuous regularization is denoted by

-\begin{rem} In the logarithmic case $d=\alpha=2$ the function $P_{\mu_{0}}\phi$ coincides with the minimal carrier Green function \cite{st-t} when $\phi=0.$ For a general $\phi$ it coincides with the quasi-plurisubharmonic envelope on Kähler manifolds $X$ introduced in \cite{glz} (specialized to the case when $X$ is the Riemann sphere). \end{rem}
+This definition should be compared with definition of $P_{S}\phi,$ in formula \ref{eq:def of P S}.
+However, in general, $P_{\mu_{0}}\phi$ can be different from $P_{S_{0}}\phi$, for the support $S_{0}$ of $\mu_{0}$ (unless $\mu_{0}$ is determining). \begin{rem} In the logarithmic case $d=\alpha=2$ the function $P_{\mu_{0}}\phi$ coincides with the minimal carrier Green function \cite{st-t} when $\phi=0.$ For a general $\phi$ it coincides with the quasi-plurisubharmonic envelope on Kähler manifolds $X$ introduced in \cite{glz} (specialized to the case when $X$ is the Riemann sphere). \end{rem}

 \begin{lem} Let $\mu_{0}$ be a measure on $\R^{d}$ which does not charge polar subsets and with compact support $S_{0}$ and $\phi$ a continuous function on $\R^{d}.$ Then

 and

 \end{lem}